-- 1. Rate of healthcare-associated COVID-19 among residents or staff in the facility: The Department will consider this factor to mean that ten percent or ten cases, whichever is fewer, of (i) staff at a facility are diagnosed with COVID-19; and/or (ii) the residents at a facility are diagnosed with COVID-19 that is healthcare-associated from the facility in the previous sevem days. - 2.
+- 1. Rate of healthcare-associated COVID-19 among residents or staff in the facility: The Department will consider this factor to mean that ten percent or ten cases, whichever is fewer, of (i) staff at a facility are diagnosed with COVID-19; and/or (ii) the residents at a facility are diagnosed with COVID-19 that is healthcare-associated from the facility in the previous seven days.1 - 2.
 Inadequate staffing: The Department will consider inadequate staffing at a facility to mean there are not enough nursing staff to sufficiently meet the needs of the facility's residents.
-Inadequate staffing will be evidenced by one of the following: being cited for a staffing related deficiency during a survey; fewer than one licensed nurse assigned to care for 30 residents during one shift; or one certified nurse aide assigned to care for 15 residents during one shift. - 3.
+Inadequate staffing will be evidenced by one of the following: being cited for a staffing related deficiency during a survey; fewer than one licensed nurse assigned to care for 30 residents during each shift averaged over each 24-hour period; or one nurse aide assigned to care for 15 residents during each shift averaged over each 24-hour period. - 3.
 Failure to report a lack of adequate PPE, supplies or staff to the Department: The Department will consider this factor to mean that the facility currently has a lack of adequate PPE, supplies or staff as defined in the above factors, but has failed to appropriately and accurately report to the Department or to the federal government, as required. - 4.
-Failure to comply with applicable testing policies: The Department will consider this factor to mean that a facility has failed to comply with the surveillance testing requirements set forth in Department guidance and MassHealth bulletin for two or more most recent consecutive testing periods. - 5.
-Findings of deficiency during a survey: The Department will consider this factor to mean that during any survey, a facility is cited for any deficiency at a level F or higher. - 6.
+Failure to comply with applicable testing policies: The Department will consider this factor to mean: - a. that a facility has failed to comply with the surveillance testing requirements set forth in Department guidance and MassHealth bulletin for two or more most recent consecutive testing periods.
+The failure to comply with applicable surveillance testing requirements must be the result of more than one staff person's non-adherence to surveillance testing; or - b. that a facility has failed to comply with enhanced surveillance testing requirements set forth in Department guidance addressing an elevated risk of transmission within a particular region or setting. - 5.
+Findings of deficiency during a survey: The Department will consider this factor to mean that during any survey, a facility is cited for any infection control-related deficiency at a level F or higher. - 6.
 Any combination of factors which together create an increased risk to residents and staff, including but not limited to: - a.
-An increase in the cases among the staff at a facility diagnosed with COVID-19 or an increase in the cases among residents at a facility diagnosed with COVID-19 that is healthcare-associated from the facility. - b.
-A history of poor quality, including for a nursing home a history of scoring below 100 on the Department's Nursing Home Survey Performance Tool, and for rest homes, a history of cited deficiencies on survey; - c.
-The facility is cited for infection control deficiencies at E or lower during any survey; - d.
-The facility has reported to the federal government or directly to the Department for two or more consecutive weeks of not having current or at least a seven days supply of PPE, including gowns, gloves, facemasks (surgical masks), N95 respirators or alternatives, hand sanitizer, or eye protection; - e.
-The hours of care per resident per day (PPD) at the facility is less than a PPD of 3.108 nursing hours or 0.317 registered nurse hours over a seven-day period.
-Hours of care per resident per day (PPD) shall mean the total number of hours worked by registered nurses, licensed practical nurses, and nursing assistants, including certified nurse aides, nurse aides in training, medication aides and technicians with direct resident care responsibilities for each 24 hour period, divided by the total census of the facility for each day.
+An increase in the cases among the staff at a facility diagnosed with COVID-19 or an increase in the cases among residents at a facility diagnosed with COVID-19 that is healthcare-associated from the facility.

-&lt;sup>1 This factor shall not include individuals admitted to the facility who are diagnosed with COVID-19 at the time of admission, when the facility takes all necessary transmission-based precautions.
+1 This factor shall not include individuals admitted to the facility who are diagnosed with COVID-19 at the time of admission, when the facility takes all necessary transmission-based precautions.